rayuchtai/penpursue/README.md

 - Today has been a little slow......mostly because the motivation to code is very low.
 Coffee, tea, tofu, and soup had helped.
 I suppose I was just hungry.
 I plan on finishing the rest of the elements to be full crud.
 I will then focus on the login Authentication.
 - I am so mad.
 Literally all my errors are because of a missing -s or an extra -s......how annoying.
 - Made the elements full crud.
 Watching Criminal Minds and/or watching anime helps.
 The background noise helps.
+4. **May 1 2021**
+- I got my first dose of the COVID vaccine.
+I knocked out.
+I slept the day away like I had all the time in the world.
+5. **May 2 2021**
+-Planning on catching up.
 ## Checklists

 ### Making the different Sections Full Crud: